Manual registration

 To register a form event, use the Form Designer of Power Apps.
 See: Use form designer.

-To register events on a form, the function must be called with the Pass execution context as first parameter
+To register events on a form, the function must be called with the Pass execution context as first parameter option checked.

-You can add optionals argument, they will be passed to the event handler in the extraArgs
+You can add optionals argument, they will be passed to the event handler in the extraArgs property.

 Some events require the target name in optionals arguments.